-Measurements of CCN from 0.22 to 0.87% supersaturation, aerosol size distribution and chemical composition were carried out at the Finokalia measuring site of the University of Crete, during the FAME-07 campaign (September-October, 2007).
+Measurements of CCN from 0.21 to 0.73% supersaturation, aerosol size distribution and chemical composition were carried out at the Finokalia measuring site of the University of Crete, during the FAME-07 campaign (September-October, 2007).
 A variety of airmass types were sampled; polluted air coming from Europe tends to have higher concentrations of smaller particles and contains significant amounts of organic matter.
-Air masses from Asia Minor and North Africa tend to have lower particle concentrations, with larger CCN sizes, and, result in a higher activation fraction (CCN/CN).
+Air masses from Asia Minor and North Africa tend to have lower particle concentrations, with larger CCN sizes and higher activation fraction (CCN/CN).
 Organics sampled throughout the period were highly oxidized, as about 70% of the total organic mass was found to be water-soluble.
-Virtually all the particles activated at 0.8% super-saturation, consistent with the aged nature of the aerosol sampled.
+Most of the particles activate at 0.6% supersaturation, characteristic of the aged nature of the aerosol sampled.

-Application of Köhler theory, using measurements of bulk composition and size distribution, resulted in excellent CCN closure.
-Assuming that organics are insoluble, closure was attained to within $3.4 \pm 11\%$ for all supersaturations, with a tendency for

-- 15 underprediction (15±8%; r^2 =0.92) at lower supersaturations (0.2-0.4%); this suggests that the water-soluble organic fraction contributes to the CCN activity.
-Indeed, including the effects of the water-soluble organic fraction improves the underprediction bias at low supersaturations, but introduces a slight overprediction (~5±15%) bias at higher supersaturations (0.6-0.8%), likely related to the size-dependent variations in sulfate - 20 content.
-Nevertheless, this study suggests that the error associated with application of the simplest form of Köhler theory (i.e., size-invariant composition, and insoluble organic fraction) results in relatively low closure error, notably less in fact than found for other locations close to large anthropogenic sources (e.g., Medina et al., 2007; Ervens et al., 2006).
-The maximum level of closure error, seen at low supersaturations (15±8%), when placed in the context of the aerosol indirect effect, results in about a - 7±8% uncertainty in cloud droplet number (Sotiropoulou et al., 2006), and if representative of the globe, would result in roughly a 10-15% uncertainty in indirect forcing (Sotiropoulou et al., 2007).
+Application of Köhler theory, using measurements of bulk composition and size distribution resulted in excellent CCN closure.
+Assuming that organics are insoluble, closure was attained to within $7\pm11\%$ for all supersaturations, with a tendency for underprediction (16 \pm 6%; r^2 =0.87) at lowest supersaturation (0.21%).
+Including the effects of the watersoluble organic fraction reduces the underprediction bias (to $0.6\pm9\%$) and the scatter (from $R^2=0.9$ to 0.92).
+Therefore, the error associated with application of the simplest form of Köhler theory (i.e. size-invariant composition, and insoluble organic fraction) results in relatively little closure error, notably less in fact than found for other locations close to large anthropogenic sources (e.g. Chang et al., 2007; Ervens et al., 2006; Gunthe et al., 2009; Lance et al., 2009; Medina et al., 2007; Stroud et al. 2007).
+The maximum level of closure error, seen at low supersaturations ($16\pm10\%$), when placed in the context of the aerosol indirect effect, results in about a 7±8% uncertainty in cloud droplet number (Sotiropoulou et al., 2006), and if representative of the globe, would result in roughly a 10-15% uncertainty in indirect forcing (Sotiropoulou et al., 2007).
+Including the effects of watersoluble organics further reduces these uncertainties.